-Ask your State Representative to vote “NO” on HB 255, and any other bill the would repeal the Rent Control Preemption Act, or establish Rent Control.
+Ask your State Representative to vote “NO” on any bill that would repeal the Rent Control Preemption Act, or establish Rent Control.

 We need to make sure our elected officials know how important the issue of housing affordability is to communities across Washington.

 Remind your elected officials to focus on important homeowner specific programs that provide access to credit, important infrastructure development and flood insurance improvements.